-You can configure OCS to handle a scenario in which it cannot find an established engaging call on the same Media Server by setting the on-bridging-unable option to transfer.
-By doing so, OCS connects the customer call to the first established engaging call, regardless of the Media Server on which the engaging call is established.
+You can configure OCS to handle a scenario in which it cannot find an established engaging call on the same Media Server by setting the value of the on-bridging-unable option to transfer.
+By doing so, OCS connects the customer call to the first found established engaging call, regardless of the Media Server on which the engaging call is established.
 You configure this option at the Campaign Group Level OCS Application Level.